 Walking around Reykjavík can sometimes feel like you’re walking through a museum, with outdoor art on every street corner!
+The statues in Reykjavík are some of the most notable works.
 Some statues are historical, some of a more artistic nature, but what they all have in common is that they give a little glimpse into the Icelandic culture.
 Here are some of our favourite statues, see if you can see them all!

 Leifur Eiríksson (Leif the Lucky)

 Leifur Eiríksson, also known as Leifur the Lucky, sailed to North America over 400 years before Christopher Columbus’s famous journey in 1492.
 Leif most likely landed on the northern tip of Newfoundland, Canada, and, according to the medieval sagas, named the newly discovered land Vínland.
 He established Icelandic settlements for the winter months, eventually returning to Iceland with a vast supply of timber and grapes.

 The statue is located in front of Hallgrímskirkja church (although the statue was actually there first!) at the end of Skólavörðustígur and was donated to Iceland by the United States.
 An identical copy of the statue stands in Newport, Virginia.

 Ingólfur was the first Norse man to settle in Iceland in 874 AD, leaving Norway due to a blood feud he was involved in.
 Upon seeing land from his ship he asked the gods where he should make his home, throwing his high seat pillars overboard with the intent to settle wherever they washed ashore.